NathanW2/dmsnz-pyqgis-workshop/workshop/docs/qgis.md

 - Update features based on only set fields from config
 - Refresh the map

-First things first we need to handle the `apply_template` button from the last step in our `PluginCore` class.
+First things first we need to handle the `apply_template` button from the last step in our `FeatureTemplates` class.
 In here we are going to grab the selected objects and apply the field data we have in our template to the objects.

-We can get the active layer object (make sure **pipes** is active) by doing:

 ```
 layer = self.iface.activeLayer()